huynguyen-hl/spec-untp/website/docs/specification/DecentralisedAccessControl.md

 ## Conceptual Model

 The conceptual model for decentralised access control is relatively simple.
 All non-public credentials are encrypted with a unique key for each credential.
 Access to encrypted data then boils down to the mechanism by which authorised parties acquire decryption keys from a data holder that may not know the requestor.
-There are only two ways to get keys.
+There are only two ways to prove rights to encrypted data.

 1. **You already have the key:** The key is passed by the data holder to the data requestor by a separate channel.
 For example, to empower access to non-public data by the legitimate purchaser of the goods, the key could be located inside the packaging of the product.
 2. **You have a right to the key:** The key is made available to any data requestor that can prove their authorised role to the data holder via a [DID Authentication](https://w3c-ccg.github.io/vp-request-spec/#did-authentication).